KenKundert/flicker-noise/README.rst

 Flicker noise in a resistor is a variation or a flickering in the value of the resistance over time.
 The variation has a *1/f* power spectrum and is completely bias independent; it is not affected by the applied signal at all.
-You can observe the flickering by applying a bias voltage to the resistor.
+You can observe the flickering by applying a DC bias voltage to the resistor.
 The result will be a noise in the current with a *1/f* spectrum.
 In this circuit we instead apply a sinusoidal voltage with a frequency of 131kHz and no DC component to observe the flickering.
 This results in the same *1/f* characteristic in the noise, but now centered at 131kHz as shown in the figure.